 5. Creating Google websites - tutorial created in Google slides.
 Click pause in between each slide if you are just beginning.

 We are in need of supplies.
-The robots need AA or AAA batteries and we could use some electrical wire (20-22 gauge).
+The robots need AA or AAA batteries and we could use some more electrical wire (20-22 gauge).
+Thank you to Mrs. Letourneau for providing us with a roll.
 A couple more screwdriver/bit sets for building the robots and doing computer hardware is needed.
 Some have been recently purchased and reimbursed by the PTO (thank you so much!), but we could use a couple more.

 You could also Donate to the SIT by making a check payable to WES S.I.T.
 (Student Innovation Team).
 If you could let me know that you are doing this, that would be great!